 Mainly the sex is referred to as penile-vaginal intercourse.
 It is a part of life.
 In addition to reproduction, sex is linked to pleasure and intimacy.
 It offers many health, physical, intellectual, emotional, psychological, and social benefits in one’s life.
 In younger men and women, it is good cardiovascular exercise.
-The several benefits that one can get from sex involve burn calories, strengthen muscles, strong immune system, better sleep, pain relief, give one’s a glow, production of love and happy hormones, lower blood pressure, increase heart health, increase libido, and reduce risk of stroke, heart disease, and hypertension.
-In addition to penile-vaginal intercourse, there are other ways of sex use to get relax and feel the pleasure that involves masturbation, anal intercourse, and oral sex.
+The several benefits that one can get from sex involve burning calories, strengthening muscles, strong immune system, better sleep, pain relief, giving one’s a glow, production of love and happy hormones, lower blood pressure, increase heart health, increase libido, and reduce risk of stroke, heart disease, and hypertension.
+In addition to penile-vaginal intercourse, there are other ways of sex used to get relax and feel the pleasure that involves masturbation, anal intercourse, and oral sex.
 These ways may cause stress relief, feel pleasure and enjoyment.

 Sex increases the production of oxytocin, which is referred the love hormone.
 During sex, this hormone is released by the brain which is followed by the release of endorphins.
 Endorphins are natural pain-killing hormones and soothe nerve impulses that are involved in joint pain, menstrual cramps, and migraines.
 The oxytocin hormone helps us to form strong emotional bonds.
-In a study, by Beverly Whipple, an outgoing professor at Rutgers University and a renowned sex therapist, he says that when women have an orgasm, pain tolerance limit and pain detection threshold increased dramatically, to 74.6 percent and 106.7 percent, respectively.
+In a study, by Beverly Whipple, an outgoing professor at Rutgers University and a renowned sex therapist, he says that when women have an orgasm, pain tolerance limit and pain detection threshold increase dramatically, to 74.6 percent and 106.7 percent, respectively.

-Sex is responsible for the improvement in the immune system.
+Sex is responsible for the improvement of the immune system.
 During intimacy, endorphins are released.
 These have been found to stimulate the cells of the immune system that fight against the disease.
 It has been found that people who have sex more often, who report it once or twice a week, have more immunoglobin A in their system than others who do not.
 Immunoglobulin A is a type of antibody that helps protect us from infections.
 This antibody lives in the mucosal tissue, such as the vaginal tissue, salivary glands, and nose.
 Yvonne K. Fulbright, who is a Ph.D. sexual health expert says,

 “Sexually active people take fewer sick days.”